E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/W90_cube_format_non-orthogonal/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

-In many situations it is crucial to inspection the symmetries and shapes of the Wannier functions.
-To this end, one needs to use a visualisation program such as VESTA or VMD.
-One of the most popular format to encode volumetric data is the GAUSSIAN CUBE format, which is supported by virtually all molecular visualization programs.
+For many applications that rely on the detail of the electronic structure of solids, it is crucial to inspect the symmetries, centres and shapes of the Wannier functions.
+To this end, one needs to use a visualisation program such as VESTA [1]_ or VMD [2]_.
+One of the most popular format to encode volumetric data is the GAUSSIAN CUBE format, which is supported by almost all molecular visualization programs.
 This module extends the cability of Wannier90 in generating output files in the CUBE format for periodic calculations with non-orthogonal unit cells.

+..
+[1] J. Appl.
+Crystallogr **44**, 1272-1276 (2011)
+..
+[2] J. Molec.
+Graphics **14**, 33-38 (1996)

 Purpose of Module
 _________________